The Affective Bridge: Preserving Speech Representations while Enhancing Deepfake Detection vian emotional Constraints: Methodology: Affective Bridge for deepfake detection

+Let $f_\theta$ denote a pre-trained speech encoder with parameters $\theta$ initialised from $\theta^*_{pre}$, obtained by optimising an upstream task such as ASR or speaker verification on data $\mathcal{D}_{pre}$.
+In Phase I, we attach a lightweight emotion prediction head $g_\phi$(a SVM or a MLP) on top of $f_\theta$ and jointly fine-tune both on an emotion recognition task:

+where $\mathcal{L}_{\text{CE}}$ is the cross-entropy loss and $y$ is the emotion label.
+Crucially, the encoder is optimised \emph{solely} under the emotion objective: no deepfake label is ever observed in this phase.
+This is what distinguishes EmoBridge from conventional DFD fine-tuning—rather than steering the representation directly toward the DFD decision boundary, we steer it toward affective structure, which we show transfers to DFD as an emergent property.

-Given the vast variety of feature representations, we consider the last hidden states of the feature encoder (for attention-based architectures) or the final layer outputs (for other deep learning architectures) as the optimal feature representations for each modality.
-We categorise commonly used features into three groups: (1) acoustic features, which can be extracted using openSMILE; (2) deep learning (DL) raw features, derived directly from deep neural models; and (3) application-based features, such as semantic features from ASR pre-trained models or perceptual features from SV pre-trained models.
+Since our framework aims to be feature-agnostic and applies to any speech representation.
+We group commonly used features into three categories: hand-crafted acoustic features (e.g.\, those extracted by openSMILE~\cite{eyben2010opensmile}), deep learning (DL) raw features derived directly from neural encoders, and application-based features such as the semantic features of ASR models or the perceptual features of speaker verification (SV) models.
+For attention-based encoders we take the last hidden states, and for other architectures the final-layer outputs, as the representation of each modality.

-In detail, to investigate the effect of fusing emotion representations, we select four representative feature types: acoustic features extracted with openSMILE~\cite{eyben2010opensmile}; low-level deep learning features from Whisper~\cite{radford2023robust}\footnote{\url{https://huggingface.co/openai/whisper-small}} ; semantic and linguistic features from the ASR model SpeechT5~\cite{ao2022speecht5unifiedmodalencoderdecoderpretraining}\footnote{\url{https://huggingface.co/microsoft/speecht5_asr}} ; and perceptual features from the SV model WavLM~\cite{Chen_2022}\footnote{\url{https://huggingface.co/microsoft/wavlm-base-sv}} .
-These pre-trained models are widely adopted in their respective domains, and we maintain comparable model configurations across experiments to ensure a fair comparison.
+To demonstrate generality, we instantiate the framework with four representative features: hand-crafted acoustic features from openSMILE~\cite{eyben2010opensmile}; low-level DL features from Whisper\footnote{\url{https://huggingface.co/openai/whisper-small}}~\cite{radford2023robust}; semantic features from the ASR model SpeechT5\footnote{\url{https://huggingface.co/microsoft/speecht5_asr}}~\cite{ao2022speecht5unifiedmodalencoderdecoderpretraining} and perceptual features from the SV model WavLM\footnote{\url{https://huggingface.co/microsoft/wavlm-base-sv}}~\cite{Chen_2022}.
+The deep encoders are taken directly from publicly available pre-trained checkpoints, which instantiate $\theta^*_{pre}$ in Eq.~\ref{eq:emo_bridge} rather than being trained from scratch; when no suitable pre-trained model exists for a target feature, an encoder can first be pre-trained and then incorporated into the same pipeline.
+These models are widely adopted in their respective domains, and we keep comparable configurations across experiments to ensure a fair comparison.